Talks for Garden Clubs, Allotment Societies, WI, U3A etc

 Dog Poo Wormeries The use of wormeries to convert with dog poo into compost for the flower garden.
 Session includes safety precautions and information on wormeries for single digs and up to wheelie bin size.

-A comprehensive but lighthearted look at the top ten types and causes of garden accidents.
-Slips, trips, cuts and fires might be anticipated as being amongst the risks of gardening but can you face Bill and Bens revenge.
+A comprehensive but light-hearted look at the top ten types and causes of garden accidents.
+Slips, trips, cuts, back injuries and fires might be anticipated as being amongst the risks of gardening, but can you face Bill and Bens revenge accidents requiring hospital treatment involving flower pots.
 After laughing at the flowerpot men as children is your garden club or society ready to face the number of accidents involving flowerpots each year!